 EDTE 230.
 Introduction to Computers in the Classroom.

-Practical introduction to the use and applications of computerbased technologies in the K-12 grade classroom.
+Practical introduction to the use and applications of computer-based technologies in the Kindergarten-twelfth grade classroom.
 Major topics include basic computer terminology and functions, educational software evaluation and integration into instruction, using telecommunication, multimedia authoring and issues relating to the impact of computers in a democratic society.
-No prior experience with computers required.
-3 units.
+No prior

 EDTE 232.
 Educational Applications of Computers.
 Examines how application programs such as word processing, database management, spreadsheets and presentation tools can be used as part of the teaching, management and learning processes.
 Also includes instruction on the setup and management of telecommunications and classroom networks.
-Prerequisite: EDTE 230 or EDTE 231; or EDTE 330A and EDTE 330B; or EDS 271A and EDS 271B; or equivalent.
+Prerequisite: EDTE 330 or EDS 291A and EDS 291B; or equivalent.
 3 units.